wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 Since you have selected the 'weather/surface-based-observations/synop' template, the form will be pre-populated with some default values.

-Please make sure to replace the auto-generated 'Local ID' with a descriptive name for your dataset, e.g. 'synop-dataset-wis2training':
+Please make sure to replace the auto-generated 'Local ID' with a descriptive name for your dataset, e.g., 'synop-dataset-wis2training':

 <img alt="Metadata Editor: title, description, keywords" src="/../assets/img/wis2box-metadata-editor-part1.png" width="800">

-Review the title and keywords, and update them as necessary, and provide a description for your dataset.
+Review the title and keywords, update them as necessary, and provide a description for your dataset.

-Note there are options to change the 'WMO Data Policy' from 'core' to 'recommended' or to modify your default Metadata Identifier, please keep data-policy as 'core' and use the default Metadata Identifier.
+Note, there are options to change the 'WMO Data Policy' from 'core' to 'recommended' or to modify your default Metadata Identifier.
+Please keep data policy as 'core' and use the default Metadata Identifier.

 Next, review the section defining your 'Temporal Properties' and 'Spatial Properties'.
 You can adjust the bounding box by updating the 'North Latitude', 'South Latitude', 'East Longitude', and 'West Longitude' fields: